jklein131/MKRGSM_Contacts/README.md

 # MKRGSM_Contacts
-A example script for how to interface with the MKR GSM 1400 Sim card phonebook memory.
+A collection of functions to interface with the MKR GSM 1400 Sim card phonebook memory.
+Not optomized.

+Basic Usage in main loop

 Thanks to:<br>